The Hidden Costs of an Obsolete Structure

 - High employee turnover.
 It’s no fun working at a poorly structured organization.
 It’s difficult to get things done, difficult to get resources, nearly impossible to get decisions made in a timely manner.
 If your organization is misaligned, it won’t be long before employees — starting with your best and brightest — begin looking elsewhere for opportunities.

 The best way for leaders to prevent their structures from becoming obsolete is to embed a review of organizational alignment into their strategic planning processes.
-In Mastering the Cube, we discuss the benefits of Adam Anderson’s concept of liquid design, which indicates that enterprises should be in a constant state of change, so that misalignments can be immediately identified and addressed before they can create serious problems.
+In Mastering the Cube, we discuss that enterprises should be in a constant state of change, so that misalignments can be immediately identified and addressed before they can create serious problems.

 What do these reviews look like?
 A good place to start is with the internal and external forces we discussed above.
 Take a close look at competitive pressures, recent mergers or acquisitions, expansions into new markets or new channels, and advances in technology, and begin a dialogue among your leaders about what structural changes are needed to adapt.
 If adjustments are needed, undertake a systematic organization design review.
 It may seem like a daunting task, but it’s an important investment in your future that will yield outstanding returns.